 Building the Curriculum

 Our students are human rights and environmental activists from across the Mekong region and have the opportunity to learn from local and international experts in the environmental and human rights fields.
 Once they join our alumni network, many of these students go on to lead their communities in fighting human rights and environmental abuses.

 The courses included in our unique curriculum employ a combination of theoretical and experiential learning, including fieldwork and site visits.

 The EarthRights School first began in 1999 on the Thai-Myanmar border and focused solely on equipping civil society leaders from Myanmar, as well as from refugee camps and villages along Myanmar’s borders, with the knowledge and skills to defend and promote earth rights in their communities.

-In 2017, ERI combined these two EarthRights Schools into one, seeing this as necessary for our staff and outside experts to be able to share more deeply with our students, to integrate common elements of the curriculum and to develop stronger connections with local experts and instructors.
+In 2017, EarthRights combined these two schools into one, seeing this as necessary for our staff and outside experts to be able to share more deeply with our students, to integrate common elements of the curriculum, and develop stronger connections with local experts and instructors.
 EarthRights School students also began the school session, for the first time, at the Mitharsuu Center for Leadership and Justice, a sustainable, environmentally-friendly building that houses EarthRights’ Mekong offices and the EarthRights School.
 It is a hub for strategic organizing, movement building, and leadership development for earth rights activists in Southeast Asia.

 EarthRights also helped run the Amazon School for Human Rights and the Environment from 2001-2005, and works with several partner schools in South East Asia.